AlexEidt/uwtools/README.md

 #### Args

 * *buildings*: `list`, default `[]`
-> The list of buildings to geocode (get coordinates for)
+> The list of buildings to geocode (get coordinates for).
+If empty, then get all buildings from every campus in `campuses`.
 * *campuses*: `list`, default `['Seattle', 'Bothell', 'Tacoma']`
 > The list of campuses that contain the buildings in `buildings`